juanbgon/juanbgon.github.io/_pages/about.md

 You can view my CV [here](../files/CV.pdf).

-I have also contributed a [R package for data visualization](https://github.com/jbgb13/peRReo), and on my free time I like to do [street photography](https://jbxgonzalez.github.io/)
+In my free time, I like to do [street photography](https://jbxgonzalez.github.io/), and I have also contributed a [R package for data visualization](https://github.com/jbgb13/peRReo).